eriqande/genoscape-bioinformatics/README.md

     git clone https://github.com/eriqande/genoscape-bioinformatics
     ```

 2. Check out the file `program-defs.sh` in the top level of the directory.
-This is where you can specify paths for all the different programs that are used (which don't live in this repository, itself).
+This is an example of how you would specify paths for all the different programs that are to be used (but which don't live in this repository, itself).
 (Of course, some, like `awk` and `perl` are just assumed to be on your $PATH already.).
-The file currently looks like this:
+The file as it arrives with the repo looks like this: